NawafSwe/CoverCraft/README.md

 - PostgreSQL: Install PostgreSQL and create a database for the project.
 Update the database connection configuration in `config/db.go`.

+- OpenAI API Key: Acquire an API key from [OpenAI](https://openai.com) to use the ChatGPT-3 AI model.

 ### Installation

 1. Clone the CoverCraft repository to your local machine: